grosser/preheatable_cache/Readme.md

-Reduce cache requests by preheating.
+Reduce cache requests by preheating via multi_get.

 Makes Rails MemCacheStore preheatable via read_multi, for keys that will later be used.
 Clears the preheated cache after each request.